griffinegan/final-project/README.md

 - Mark tasks as completed with a checkbox.
 - Delete tasks to keep your list clean.
 - Clean, responsive design with modern visuals.
+- Tasks are saved using localStorage, ensuring they persist even after refreshing or closing the browser

 ## Technologies
 - HTML, CSS, JavaScript